-VAqua is a Java Swing look and feel that runs on macOS and simulates the appearance and behavior of the standard macOS UI components.
+VAqua is a Java Swing look and feel that runs on macOS and simulates the appearance and behavior of standard macOS UI components.
 It is based on the Aqua look and feel that is distributed with the Oracle JDK, rehosted on a new native rendering library and significantly extended.
-VAqua runs on macOS 10.10 (Yosemite), 10.11 (El Capitan), and 10.12 (Sierra) and on JDK 1.8.
+VAqua runs on macOS 10.10 (Yosemite) through 11 (Big Sur) and on JDK 8 and later.

 Key features of VAqua:

-- A significantly extended JFileChooser that simulates the native open and save panels.
+- Provides a significantly extended JFileChooser that simulates the native open and save panels.

 - Supports both legacy and overlay scroll bars in scroll panes.
 Wheel scrolling is supported whether or not the scroll bars are visible.